 MLPs were weak in the week ending October 13, 2017, after rising for two consecutive weeks.
 They were weak despite a recovery in crude oil prices.

-The short interest as a percentage of float in Kinder Morgan (KMI) stock is now 1.7%, compared with 1.3% in mid-July.
+The short interest as a percentage of float in Kinder Morgan (KMI) is 2.1%.
+It’s higher compared to 1.9% at the end of September.

-Energy Transfer Equity (ETE) was trading at a price-to-distributable cash flow of 18.5x as of August 9, 2017, which is above the last ten quarters’ average of 18.0x.
+Energy Transfer Equity (ETE) was trading at a price-to-distributable cash flow ratio of 19.0x as of October 11, 2017, above its last-ten-quarter average of 18.0x.
 Energy Transfer Equity was trading at…

 Energy Transfer Equity’s 30-day implied volatility was 23.8% as of September 27, 2017, which is slightly below its 15-day average of 24.0%.
 Meanwhile, peers Kinder Morgan (KMI) and Williams Companies (WMB)…